-- are looking for a low- to medium-risk credit absolute return alternative mutual fund to hold as part of your portfolio.

-- want a medium- to long-term investment,

-- can handle the volatility of bond markets.
+- are looking for a diversified absolute return low- to medium-risk alternative mutual fund to hold as part of your portfolio, - want a medium- to long-term investment, - can handle the volatility of stock, bond, commodity and currency markets.

-Refer to the "Introduction to Part B - Distribution Policy" section of this simplified prospectus.
+Refer to the "Introduction to Part B" - "Distribution Policy" section of this simplified prospectus.